-Overview This unit uses a wide range of musical stimuli - popular songs from 1960s to 2020 - to introduce more complex musical content.
+Overview This unit uses a wide range of musical stimuli - popular songs from the 1960s to 2020 - to introduce more complex musical content.
 It builds on prior learning, where students will have learnt about typical ensembles through playing and singing together.
 They will also be familiar with chords and melody.
 Over the scheme of learning, students will be introduced to and become familiar with typical song structures, chords and cadences, a variety of textures and intervals.
-They will also analyse song lyrics and rhythm, and review how hooks, riffs and motifs are used in songs.
+They will also analyse song lyrics and rhythm, and review the ways in which hooks, riffs and motifs are used in songs.
 All of this helps them to prepare their own song analysis and plan their own cover version of an existing song.
-Whilst listening and appraising is a main feature of these lessons, performance and creative work are weaved into the unit where possible and students will be well-placed to write their Assessment own songs having completed this unit.
-By the end of the unit students will: Assessment 9.2.1 Compose music in more than one genre which makes controlled use of musical features and devices.
+Whilst listening and appraising is a main feature of these lessons, performance and creative work are woven into the unit where possible and students will be well-placed to write their own songs, having completed this unit.
+Assessment By the end of the unit students will be able to: 9.2.1 Compose music in more than one genre which makes controlled use of musical features and devices.
 9.3.1 Discuss and analyse music in detail, using key words and musical terms Key words Tonality, structure, rhythm, tempo, timbre, dynamics, pitch, perfect cadence, imperfect cadence, primary chord, major chord, secondary chords, minor chord, monophonic, homophonic, melody-dominated homophony, polyphonic, countermelody, hook, riff, interval

-Topics Key content Structure Reviewing song structure, understanding the difference between sections of a song.
+Topics Key content Glossary link Knowledge Organiser link Structure Reviewing song structure, understanding the differences between sections of a song.
 Reviewing song structure, reviewing and playing bass lines.
 Learning about perfect and imperfect cadences.
-Primary and secondary chords Reviewing cadences, constructing major chords, learning about primary chords and playing within songs.
+Pp. 36-38 Pg.
+63 Primary and secondary chords Reviewing cadences, constructing major chords, learning about primary chords and playing within songs.
 Reviewing primary chords, constructing major and minor chords.
 Learning about secondary chords.
 Understanding the use of secondary chords through performing songs.
-Texture Reviewing primary and secondary chords.
-Learning about a variety of textures (monophonic, polyphonic, melody dominated homophony) and understanding how to describe texture in songs.
-Reviewing texture - monophonic, homophonic and melody dominated homophony.
-Learning about polyphonic texture and countermelodies/ Analysing how a wide variety of textures are used in songs.
-Electronic Dance Music Learning about the conventional structure of EDM, playing an EDM track.
+Pp. 36-38 Pg.
+63 Texture Reviewing primary and secondary chords.
+Learning about a variety of textures (monophonic, polyphonic, melody-dominated homophony) and understanding how to describe texture in songs.
+Reviewing texture - monophonic, homophonic and melody-dominated homophony.
+Learning about polyphonic texture and countermelodies/Analysing how a wide variety of textures are used in songs.
+Pp. 36-38 Pg.
+63 Electronic Dance Music Learning about the conventional structure of EDM, playing an EDM track.
 Identifying EDM structure.
-Hooks, riffs and motifs Reviewing song structure in EDM.
+Pp. 36-38 Pg.
+63 Hooks, riffs and motifs Reviewing song structure in EDM.
 Learning about hooks, riffs and motifs - and an introduction to intervals.
 Identifying and analysing these devices in songs.
-Intervals Learning about intervals - the distance between musical notes.
+Pp. 36-38 Pg.
+63 Intervals Learning about intervals - the distance between musical notes.
 Understanding how intervals are used in choruses in songs.

-Lyrics and rhythm Reviewing intervals.
+Pp. 36-38 Pg.
+63 Lyrics and rhythm Reviewing intervals.
 Learning and analysing lyrics in rap: old school hip hop and drill.
 Writing original lyrics.
-Analysing a song Reviewing lyrics in rap.
-Analysing a song: terminal unit task, students analyse one song, step by step, from a choice of four using skills and knowledge developed over the entire scheme of learning.
-Calvin Harris 'Feel So Close', Sam Smith 'Stay with Me', Lady Gaga 'Bad Romance' and Capital Cities 'Safe and Sound'.
-Planning a cover version Reviewing the features of a good song and song analysis.
+Pp. 36-38 Pg.
+63 Analysing a song Reviewing lyrics in rap.
+Analysing a song: terminal unit task, students analyse one song, step by step, from a choice of four, using skills and knowledge developed over the entire scheme of learning.
+Calvin Harris: 'Feel So Close', Sam Smith: 'Stay with Me', Lady Gaga: 'Bad Romance' and Capital Cities: 'Safe and Sound'.
+Pp. 36-38 Pg.
+63 Planning a cover version Reviewing the features of a good song and song analysis.
 Step by step, planning a cover version including understanding how to rehearse.
+Pp. 36-38 Pg.
+63